ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 {: #dynamic-content-cdn-5}
 {: step}

 You can use common website performance tools such as [Web Page Test](https://www.webpagetest.org/){: external} to compare the website response time before and after DCA is turned on.
+Use the path `/test-dca` along with the original URL and the CDN-based URL from above.

-After enabling DCA for a period, you can view the both static and dynamic traffic bandwidth by clicking on the **View CDN report** on the [CDN Overview](/cdn) page.
+After enabling DCA for a period, you can view the both static and dynamic traffic bandwidth by clicking on the **View CDN report** on the [CDN Overview](/cdn){: external} page.

 ## Conclusion
 {: #dynamic-content-cdn-conclusion}